Holographic imaging of an array of submicron light scatterers at low photon numbers: Reconstruction of the hole pattern of the mask

 where $\theta$ and $\phi$ are the polar and azimuthal angles of the reference beam, respectively.

 If there is more than one hole in the mask, each hole contributes a corresponding sinusoidal pattern.
-All these patterns add up linearly under the condition that the reference beam has much higher intensity than the scattered probe beam and that the intensities of the beams are homogeneous enough over the relevant transverse extensions.
-Since FFT is a linear operation it reproduces the hole pattern of the mask.
+All these patterns add up linearly under the condition that the reference beam has much higher intensity than the scattered probe beam.
+Since the FFT is a linear operation it reproduces the hole pattern of the mask.

 In practice, the $| E_\mathrm{R} |^2$ term in Eq. (\ref{eq:ID_SR1}) is not just a constant, but it exhibits corrugations e.g. due to diffraction from dust on top of optical surfaces.
 This hampers the reproduction of the hole pattern.
 We find that most of these perturbations can be removed by subtracting an image $I_R$ taken with only the reference beam by blocking the probe beam ($E_\mathrm{S}=0$) and averaging over 30 recordings to reduce noise.
 Figure \,\ref{fig:line_profiles} shows line profiles of the hologram before (red) and after the $I_R$-subtraction (yellow).
 The blue line is the profile of the reference signal.
 The line profiles run along the $x$-direction through the $y$-center of the hologram.